Not Even the Ghosts

 “Of course you do,” Grandma snapped.
 “But you’re breathing wrong.
 Use your mind instead of your lungs.
 Breathe the light and not the air.”

 Grandma’s death, when it came, was surprising but swift.
 I believe she got a rare kind of dementia that happened overnight, which must’ve been vascular, or maybe the result of a stroke (if that’s not the same thing).
 We never saw her like that because Mum thought it would upset us.
-“It’s like a second childhood,” she said tactfully.
+“It’s like she’s a child again,” she said tactfully.
 When I begged for the detail, she added: “Well basically, she’s forgotten who she is.
 She thinks I’m her mum, and she’s always scared, and it’s not nice to see.”
-When she took over Grandma’s affairs, it turned out the old bird had been living with terminal cancer, which—given her ruined mind—was almost a mercy.
+When she took over Grandma’s affairs, it turned out she’d been living with terminal cancer, which was almost a mercy, given the state of her mind.

 We never saw her again.
 I believe she was looked after in a special kind of hospice till she died two months later, the day before Christmas Eve.

 The last time I saw her was the day before she lost her marbles and got taken away.
 It was a crisp October evening, midnight-dark at eight p.m.
 The autumn air was like cold hands pressing my face.
-We’d been waiting with Grandma after school, as always, but Mum had phoned, so we were leaving the house to walk back home.
+We’d been waiting with Grandma after school as always, and Mum had just phoned, so we were leaving the house to walk back home.

 “Sarah?”